-The question of “How do I get started selling on Amazon?” is one that I get asked often.
-I have written many posts on this site, but never a comprehensive one that directly answers the question of how to sell on Amazon.
-This post will start at step one and let you know what it takes to get started selling on Amazon.
+The question of “how to start selling on Amazon” is one that I get asked often.
+I have written many posts about how to sell on Amazon successfully, but never a comprehensive guide to selling on Amazon made especially for beginners.
+This post will start at step one and let you know what it takes to make money selling on Amazon.

 My goal with this post is to show you the full process of what it takes to sell on Amazon.
 After reading this post I believe you will have enough information to decide if selling on Amazon is something that you wish to pursue.